Camping at the Beach

 I usually travel far for quiet nights and peaceful mornings.

-Burot Beach is an undeveloped beach - no bars, restaurants and rooms.
-The only creature comforts available are the mini store and the comfort rooms.
-So, most who come here are really into roughing it out.
+Burot Beach is an undeveloped paradise – no bars, restaurants, or rooms.
+The only creature comforts available are a mini-store and comfort rooms.
+So, most who come here are truly into roughing it out.

-It is actually a private beach, used to be owned by the Elizaldes and is now owned by the SM Group of Companies.
-It is still open for the public, for an admission fee of Php 130.00.
-It is a secured area and very safe for campers.
+It is a private beach, once owned by the Elizaldes and now under the ownership of the SM Group of Companies.
+Despite that, it remains open to the public, with an admission fee of Php 130.00.
+The area is secure and very safe for campers.

 For a perfect picture and sunset viewing, we walked to the mangroves.